FabienNeibaf/profile-trainer/README.md

-# Kinga
+# Profile Trainer

-A web app that allows companies to open a job position and set criteria.
-Job seakers can apply for multiple opened position and get in real time how strong their application are compared to others.
-The app automatically scans all the applications to find the greatest match and alert the interested company when the targeted number is reached.
+A web app that allows users to open a job position and set criteria.
+Every users can see and apply to opened positions to see how strong are his profile compared to other applicants.
+The app automatically scans all the applications to find the greatest match and give insight to failed applicants where they can improve.

 # Technologies
 ## Frontend
 - React
 - Redux
-- Appollo

 ## Backend
 - Rails
 - Devise Token Auth for authentication
-- Figaro for env variables management
+- Figaro and dotenv for env variables management

+## Containerization
+- Docker

 ## Deployment
 - Heroku for hosting